Alterplay/APAddressBook/README.md

 * APContactFieldPhones - *contact phones array*
 * APContactFieldEmails - *contact emails array*
 * APContactFieldPhoto - *contact photo*
+* APContactFieldThumbnail - *contact thumbnail*
 * APContactFieldDefault - *contact first name, last name and phones array*
 * APContactFieldAll - *all contact fields described above*

+### Note
+> You should use `APContactFieldPhoto` very carefully, because it takes a lot of memory and may crash the application.
+Using `APContactFieldThumbnail` is much safer.

 Example of loading contact with first name and photo:
 ```objective-c